-In 2018, 3M agreed to pay $9.1 million to settle a whistleblower lawsuit claiming the company was aware of the faulty design of their product
+In 2018, 3M agreed to pay $9.1 million to settle a whistleblower lawsuit

 Over recent months, hundreds of veterans filed a claim with 3M for the hearing impairment they came to struggle with following the use of their Combat Arms earplugs, which failed to completely protect the members of the military against the loud noises they were regularly exposed to.
 The compensation you can recover, as a veteran, after having your hearing damaged by the use of the faulty product mainly depends on the severity of your diagnosis.
 For instance, veterans who have permanent hearing loss will receive the maximum compensation available from the company, as their disability is very serious.
 On the other hand, veterans who suffer from tinnitus or partial hearing loss will receive a smaller amount of money from the responsible company.
 The compensation ranges between $50,000 and $400,000.